Progressor/ProgressorMeteor/README.md

 The configuration is stored in the file `private/config.json` which is loaded in `server/config.json`.

-The default configuration is not valid.
+The default to provide a valid configuration to use all features of the application.
-You need to either enter valid configuration settings or delete the blocks altogether.

 ### Deployment